Our Story

 I’m very unlikely to play a song the same way twice.
 Clapton, Lowell

-George, Johnny Winter, the Allman Brothers....these were big
+George, Johnny Winter, the Allman Brothers, Bonnie Raitt, Sting, Steely Dan....these were big

 influences for me.
-But it's not a black and white thing....I may play a
+But it's not a this or that thing....I may play a

 jazzy lick in a blues song or a country lick in a rock and roll song.